thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 PBDOT_GR_ERR:	Uncertainty in PBDOT_GR (s/s)

 ALOS_PB:	Line-of-sight acceleration, calculated using the binary orbital period data.
 The GR and Shklovskii terms have already been removed from this value.
+Equal to the Galactic acceleration assuming no other effects are present.
 (In most cases, use this over ALOS_PS if available, but consult ALOS_PS_ERR and ALOS_PB_ERR) (mm/s/yr)

 ALOS_PB_ERR:	Uncertainty in ALOS_PB (mm/s/yr)